 The Hustling Writer

 The publishing industry is the official business side of literary art.
-After writers finished their work, the publishing industry distributes that work, making it available almost everywhere.
+After writers finish their work, the publishing industry distributes that work, making it available almost everywhere.
 Agents help writers score a deal with a publishing house, and publishing houses pay writers to have the rights to publish their work.

-With self-publishing, there is no agent or publishing house to go through.
+And with self-publishing, there is no agent or publishing house to go through.
 The book/work gets sold straight to the consumer through various selling mediums.